nikita812/shubhneet182.github.io/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/shubhneet182/shubhneet182.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+**WELCOME TO MY PAGE**

+Hi, I am Shubhneet Sandhu, a 1st year B.Tech student from **Deenbandhu Chhotu Ram University Of Science and Technology, Murthal**.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling your wriing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block